-I have an expression I use for when I’m able to truly visualize my characters and their stories––those times when it feels like I’m not creating so much as witnessing and chronicling their adventures.
-I call it ‘being in the pool.’
+I have an expression for when I’m able to visualize my characters and their stories at their fullest––those times when it feels like I’m not creating so much as witnessing and chronicling their adventures.
+I call it “being in the pool.”

 Sometimes I’m literally in a pool or jacuzzi when I write.
 Other times I’m on the trail with my dog, Patch.
-Some of my best writing has happened at the dog park, or while driving to my mother’s place in Rancho Mirage.
-For me, it’s not about being at a keyboard; it’s about occupying the same space as my characters.
-Once I’m in the pool, I can play with them like Barbie dolls, putting them in different settings and seeing how they react.
+Some of my best writing has happened at a dog park, or while driving to my mother’s place in Rancho Mirage.
+Right now you’re probably thinking: wait just one minute, you can’t write while driving!
+While true in a literal sense, I’m referring to the creative process: the means by which the words come to me.
+Writing isn’t about being at a keyboard, it’s about occupying the same space as my characters.
+Once I’m in the pool, I play with them like dolls or action figures, putting them in different settings to observe their reactions.
 I also get to see the plot grow, develop, and sometimes even change as a result.

 In those times, I have no right to demand attention.
 I deserve the cold shoulder treatment.
 My job is to be patient and give him the affection he deserves until he’s ready to reciprocate.
 Given time, he always warms up to me.
-Good characters are the same way: they respond to attention, rewarding you with key insights to their personalities and the stories they have to share the more time you spend with them.
+Good characters are the same way: they respond to attention, rewarding you with key insights into their personalities and background.

-Some of the best personality quarks of my characters were whispered to me in the stillness of the pool: Hayward and Simpkins’s penchant for seventies garb; Willy’s emotional codependency with his ferret, Siphon; the twisted genes that cause Jinx’s abilities to backfire…
+Some of the best personality quarks of my characters were whispered to me in the stillness of the pool: Simpkins’ and Hayward’s penchant for seventies garb; Willy’s emotional codependency with his albino pets; the twisted genes that cause Jinx’s abilities to backfire…

-Remember that the real goal is to play with your friends, whether they’re furry or fictitious, real or imagined.
-Give them attention and you’ll be amazed what you discover.
+Remember that the true goal is to play with your friends, whether they’re furry or fictitious, real or imagined.
+Give them attention and you’ll be amazed at what you discover.